Juniorklb/Security-Monitoring-Project-on-AWS/README.md

   <b>5️⃣ Associate the Log Group with CloudTrail logs.</b>

 <p align="center">
     Configuration of Cloudwatch to CloudTrail <br/>
     <img src="https://github.com/Juniorklb/Security-Monitoring-Project-on-AWS/blob/f410569791caf373629bc99aff2dc085bf404af5/Loggroup.PNG"
      alt="CloudTrail Screenshot" width="80%">

+ <b> Amazon CloudWatch is a service in AWS that helps you collect, analyze, and respond to
+      operational and performance data from your AWS infrastructure, applications, and services.
+It allows you to monitor resources in real-time, set up alarms, and visualize metrics and logs.</b>

 - <b>Create a metric filter on CloudWatch to detect S3 bucket deletion.</b>